-The Ordnance Survey 1 inch map (Sheet 297, published 1898) indicates only one change, depicting a small building on the site of what became the Lodden Lakes clay pits.
-The second edition 25 inch map (Dorset

-III.8, revised 1900) shows that the tramways to the former clay pit south of the brickworks have been diverted.
-They now turn east towards the Lodden Lakes clay pits, although no working are visible on this map.
-The third edition 6 inch map (Dorset II.NE, revised 1938) likewise shows little change in the area of the proposed development.
+The Ordnance Survey 1 inch map (Sheet 297, published 1898) indicates no change within the site.
+The second edition 25 inch map (Dorset III.8, revised 1900) shows that the tramways to the former clay pit south of the brickworks have been diverted.
+They now turn east towards the Lodden Lakes clay pits, although no workings are visible on this map.
+The third edition 6 inch map (Dorset II.NE, revised 1938) likewise shows no change within the site.
 The Ordnance Survey 1 inch to the mile seventh series (Sheet 166, published 1959) indicates only that the tramway from the brickworks now extends under New Road in order to reach the Lodden Lakes clay pits.